Tracking Data Center Water Use in the Drought-Prone West

 A steelhead salmon swimming upstream through a restored river channel, representing Pacific salmon recovery funding efforts across the West Coast.

-$99 Million Now Available for Pacific Salmon Recovery — Applications Due June 29 NOAA Fisheries has opened applications for up to $99 million through the Pacific Coastal Salmon Recovery Fund, directing federal investment toward conservation and habitat restoration projects across the West Coast and Alaska.
-The funding supports administration priorities by improving habitat and other…
+Applications Due June 29.
+NOAA Fisheries has opened applications for up to $99 million through the Pacific Coastal Salmon Recovery Fund, directing federal investment toward conservation and habitat restoration projects across the West Coast and Alaska.
+Eligible applicants include state agencies in Alaska, California, Idaho, Nevada, Oregon, and Washington, as well as federally…

 Read More